infretis/infretis/examples/gromacs/puckering/README.md

 You should see "(base)" in the lower left of your terminal window after reopening if everything went successfully.

-Then install the required packages to run this exercise.
-Again, do what is asked of you in the output.
+Then download and install the required python packages to run this exercise.
+Again copy-paste the code and do what is asked of you in the output.
 ```bash
 mamba create --name molmod python==3.11 openff-toolkit-base ambertools rdkit pydantic
 mamba activate molmod